nw-0712/Project1-nw/README.md

   ![image](https://github.com/user-attachments/assets/4cac51af-d5c6-47c5-b9e1-6824d0f1837a)

 **Epics & user stories**</br>
-a.
-As a user I want the ability to click on all the social media icons and be redirected to the relevant social media sites.</br>
+- As a user I want the ability to click on all the social media icons and be redirected to the relevant social media sites.</br>
-b.
-As a user I want the ability to move through the navigation of the site by lcking on the 'hamburger' bar, and be directed to page of choice.</br>
+- As a user I want the ability to move through the navigation of the site by lcking on the 'hamburger' bar, and be directed to page of choice.</br>
-c.
-As a user I wan the ability to easily find the contact informaiton of the company.</br>
+- As a user I wan the ability to easily find the contact informaiton of the company.</br>
-d.
-As a user I want the ability to click on Google maps and be dorected to the app, so that I can get directions form my location to company.</br>
+- As a user I want the ability to click on Google maps and be dorected to the app, so that I can get directions form my location to company.</br>
-e.
-As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
+- As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
-f.
-As a user I want the ability to get exact information on the products/services offered by the company.</br>
+- As a user I want the ability to get exact information on the products/services offered by the company.</br>
-g.
-As a user I want the ability to fill out the contact form so that I can get in contact with the company.</br>
+- As a user I want the ability to fill out the contact form so that I can get in contact with the company.</br>
-h.
+- h.
 As a user I want the ability to enter my personalised message in the 'free-text' field, so I can give personalised message to the company.</br>
-i.
+- i.
 As a user I want the ability to click on the different communicaiton options icons and be directed to the specific messaging app to call, send, text a message.</br>

 Colours</br>
 ![image](https://github.com/user-attachments/assets/393e6c72-ecf8-4857-be5e-37e9ac807e12)